jazir555/GamesDows/README.md

 Configures Windows to automatically log in with the current user account (AutoAdminLogon).

 Sets an empty default password for automatic logon (DefaultPassword).
-If you have a password, please insert it into the empty quotation marks in this command:
+If you have a password, please insert it into the empty quotation marks in this command.
+I have put a placeholder in the instructions here in the script breakdown for clarity:

 reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" /v DefaultPassword /t REG_SZ /d **"YourPasswordGoesHere"** /f